Cornwall Bridge: Description and history

 The Cornwall Bridge is located in southwestern Cornwall and southeastern Sharon, near the village known as Cornwall Bridge.
 It is oriented east-west, principally crossing the south-flowing Housatonic River, but also the tracks of the Housatonic Railroad which parallels the river's east bank, and roads named River Road on each side.
 The bridge has six spans of open-spandrel concrete construction, the longest at 180 ft spanning the river.
 The five smaller spans (two on the west bank, three on the east) are each 76 ft in length.
 In addition to the arched portion of the structure, there are three concrete girder approach spans on each side, giving the bridge a total length of 859 ft.
 It carries two lanes of traffic, with no sidewalks.

 The open spandrel design was chosen to minimize the bridge's footprint and use of concrete, which would have been much more extensive and expensive with more typical designs.
 It is one of six open-spandrel bridges in the state, and is the largest of those.
 The bridge was built as part of a state program to modernize the infrastructure of the state's principal travel arteries.

 The village on the Cornwall side is called Cornwall Bridge, having been so named because a bridge of some sort has stood here for many years.
 The present bridge was built in 1930, and the 19th-century covered bridge was demoted to carrying only pedestrians.
 The covered bridge then washed away when the Housatonic flooded in 1936.
-After the state replaced the bridge, the industrial and commercial center of the Village of Cornwall Bridge slowly moved up the hill away from the river, to the current intersection of US Route 7 and Connecticut Route 4.
+After the state replaced the bridge, the industrial and commercial center of the Village of Cornwall Bridge slowly moved up the hill away from the river, to the current intersection of U.S. Route 7 and Connecticut Route 4.
 The Cornwall Bridge Railroad Station remains below the new bridge, although it has not received service since 1972.